Cellie0320/personal_expense_tracker/README.md

 ## Acknowledgements
 - [dbdiagram.io](https://dbdiagram.io) - For database diagramming.
-- [UniServer Setup YouTube Tutorial](https://youtu.be/OP2Jrda6yIY?si=oNo9NkaMTKFhMVvq) - For guidance and tutorial on UniServer
+- [UniServer Setup YouTube Tutorial](https://youtu.be/OP2Jrda6yIY?si=oNo9NkaMTKFhMVvq) - For guidance to setup and install UniServer

+## Future Improvements
+> **Note:** In-app mail functionality is in development and will be implemented once it is fully developed and tested.
+This will be applicable to the contact form and suggest a feature form.

+We encourage fellow developers to assist with the development and suggest more features.
+Feel free to fork the repository, make improvements, and submit pull requests.